forresto/forresto.com/content/fab-academy/02-picocad.md

 ![Sweet pixel wireframe render of spinning hexagonal box with inset hexagon on top.](02-picocad-hexbox-spin.gif)

 I like experimenting with this limited interface.
 The design is fully committed to authoring a specific kind of 3D pixel art.
-I might try using it with [Unfolder.app](https://www.unfolder.app) for papercraft design during computer controlled cutting week.
+I might try exporting OBJ models for [Unfolder.app](https://www.unfolder.app) for papercraft design, during computer controlled cutting week.